perturbo-code/perturbo-workshop-2023/Hands-on3/README.md

 /
 ```

-<span style="color:red"> Note:</span> The flag ``load_scatter_eph`` is set to true in this calculation.
-It reads the electron-phonon matrix elements from the stored hdf5 file  **tmp/si_eph_g2_p1.h5** that was generated using a previous transport run, so as to reuse the same matrix elements.
+<span style="color:red"> Note:</span> The flag ``load_scatter_eph`` is set commented out in this calculation.
+It reads the electron-phonon matrix elements from the stored hdf5 file  **tmp/si_eph_g2_p1.h5** that was generated using a previous transport run, so as to reuse the same matrix elements without having to compute them again.

-For now, feel free to use the pre-existing files to make your calculation faster, but for a full transport calculation, set the flag ``load_scatter_eph`` to false.
+If your computer is slow, please feel free to download the pre-existing tmp file, and uncomment this flag.

 We are ready to run the ITA transport calculation: